 If you are insured and would like to use a Letter of Guarantee (LOG) from the major insurers in Singapore, please contact us and our friendly clinic staff will assist you and provide more information if required.

 Yes, you can.
 Our Clinic is an accredited day surgery clinic by the Ministry of Health.
-Singaporeans and Permanent Residents may use their Medisave for consultations, eligible orthopaedic procedures and medications at our clinic.
+Singaporeans and Permanent Residents may use their Medisave for eligible orthopaedic inpatient procedures and hospitalizations.

 The exact amount would depend on the complexity of the procedure.
 If you have any enquiries, feel free to speak to our friendly clinic staff about using your Medisave account.